Gkkumar2/SQL-DW-Project-Analysis/README.md

 <p align="justify">
     Welcome to the <b>SQL Data Analysis Project</b>!
 This project is dedicated to <b>exploring, analyzing, and extracting insights</b> from a structured dataset using SQL.
-We will dive deep into <b>Exploratory Data Analysis (EDA)</b>, identifying key patterns, trends, and business insights.
+In this documentation, we will dive deep into <b>Exploratory Data Analysis (EDA)</b>, identifying key patterns, trends, and business insights.
 </p>